-Instructions on the faceplate of the unit will instruct guest on the operation of the telephone entry system.
+Instructions on the faceplate of the standard unit will instruct guest on the operation of the telephone entry system.
+1802-EPD systems use an electronic display to show a welcome message and user instructions.
 Guests will locate a residents name and directory code in a directory associated with the telephone entry system.
 This may be a letter board type directory, an add-on directory or a built-in directory like that found in the 1810 unit.
+The 1802-EPD model has a built in electronic directory that allows guest to use the A and Z buttons to electronically display a resident's name.

-When a directory code is entered on the keypad, the telephone entry system will call the preprogrammed telephone number stored under that directory code.
+When a directory code is entered on the keypad, or if the CALL button is pressed on the 1802-EPD system when the residents name is displayed, the telephone entry system will call the preprogrammed telephone number stored under that directory code.
 If the line is busy, the system will emit a busy signal.
 Pressing the hang-up key (any key or the preprogrammed hang-up key) will hang the system up.
 Guest can then try again.
 Residents can avoid missing calls from the telephone entry system by ordering call waiting from the local telephone company.